nicholaswilde/recipes/docs/cookies/twix.md

 Remove and cool completely.

+## Assembly Instructions

 ### Step 14

-ASSEMBLY: Transfer the caramel to a piping bag fitted with a small round tip.
+Transfer the caramel to a piping bag fitted with a small round tip.

 ### Step 15